anton-a-tkachev/MS8607/README.md

 - TEMP - auxilary variable used for calculations,
 - dT - auxilary variable used for calculations
 If unable to fetch the data or any other error, returns None values.

+### get_tp() - get temperature and pressure
+Returns a tuple:
+- Temperature in degrees Celsius,
+- Pressure in mbar or hPa (which is the same)
+If unable to fetch the data or any other error, returns None values.
+Note that the pressure measurement depends on the ambient temperature, so that there is no method for independent pressure measurement.